Sprint (running): Shoes

-Typically, a sprinter would only need 2 types of shoes, training shoes and sprinting spikes.
+Typically, a sprinter only needs two types of shoes, training shoes and sprinting spikes.

 Sprinting spikes are typically designed to be lightweight, with a minimal cushion on the heels and a plate on the forefoot to keep the runner on the toes of each foot.
 The spike plate will typically have the maximum number of holes for metal spikes to be inserted to keep a proper grip on the track surface.
 These metal removable spikes also come in varying sizes.
 The spikes typically range from 4 mm to 15 mm and come in different styles.
 Most facilities have specific requirements for what size and style spikes can be used.

-Starting Blocks
+Starting blocks

 Starting blocks are not a necessity but are highly suggested for use in sprinting events.
 Starting blocks are a piece of equipment that typically consists of foot pads attached to a central rail.
 The point of using blocks is to help the athlete push themselves further down the track as quickly as possible.